Vish-devop/Python-/Python_OOPS/Tutorial_OOPS.md

         -> Constructor will be executed automatically whenever we're creating an object.
         -> Per obejct constructor will be executed only once.
         -> Inside constructor, we have to write code to declare & initialize (instance variables).

+(5) Let's understand the all above concepts by taking a simple example:
+    -> 1st Example is present in file = "Movie_Applcation.py"